varocketry/guitar-mastery-hub/public/lessons/lesson_034_key_signatures_circle_of_fifths.md

 3. That's the key!

 **Example:**
-- Key signature has F♯, C♯, G♯
+- Key signature has Fâ™¯, Câ™¯, Gâ™¯
-- Last sharp = G♯
+- Last sharp = Gâ™¯
-- G♯ + one half step = A
+- Gâ™¯ + one half step = A
 - **Key: A Major**

 **Why this works:**